FooBartn/foobarton.com/content/posts/testing-with-user-secrets.md

 > You can also use ```dotnet user-secrets init``` from within the project directory if you're not using Visual Studio.

 Now you have all the necessary bits in place.
 What's next?
-This can be a little confusing since the documentation for User Secrets only refers to ASP.NET Core -- and for that you don't need to do anything else to get it working at this point except add data to your secrets file.
+This can be a little confusing since the documentation for User Secrets only refers to ASP.NET Core -- and for that you don't need to do anything else to get it working except add data to your secrets file.

 But what about console applications and test projects?